-The four days before school starts for the fall semester are special to HBU.
-This is when we welcome our incoming students with a bang.
+The days before school starts for the fall semester are special to HBU.
+This is when we welcome our incoming students (freshmen and transfers) with a bang.
 From move-in to the Beanie ceremony, to learning more about the university they will embrace, Welcome Days jam packs orientation with a huge "Welcome to the Family!"